 Alain did five productions with the Aberdeen Gang Show, in the third year winning the Scout Achievement Award.
 When he was 14, Alain developed his newfound talent with a Speech and Drama Class in Aberdeen.
 One of the teachers was a woman named Annie Inglis, who invited him to take part in Texaco Theatre School.
 From then on, Alain was almost never out of shows, performing with groups all over Aberdeen including Giz-Giz, Studio Theatre Group, Attic Theatre and Aberdeen Student Show.

 Alain studied publishing at Robert Gordon’s University in Aberdeen, graduating July 2004 with a 2:2 Honours Degree.
 In 2006, he gained a Postgraduate Diploma in Screen Acting from the International School of Screen Acting in London.
 This marked the beginning of his professional career as an actor.
-Alain has appeared in many different theatre productions in London, where he has lived for the past nine years.
-Highlights include the Herald in “Agamemnon” at the Courtyard Theatre, Magwitch in “Great Expectations” (tour) and more recently Beast in “Beauty and the Beast” (Colour House Theatre) – his full acting CV can be seen here.
+Alain has appeared in many different theatre productions in London, where he has lived for the past twelve years.
+His full acting CV can be seen here.

-As well as acting, Alain is also a performance poet, writer and debater.
-He now hosts his own poetry night Paper Tiger Poetry at the Tea House Theatre in Vauxhall.
+As well as acting, Alain is also a performance poet and writer.
+He founded and hosted his own poetry night Paper Tiger Poetry at the Tea House Theatre in Vauxhall.
+The night continues at the Tea House Theatre, now run by Jason Why.
 Click here for more information about it.

-He was diagnosed with Asperger’s Syndrome aged sixteen and has spoken on this subject at events with Autism London and London Autistic Rights Movement.
+He was diagnosed with Asperger’s Syndrome aged sixteen and has spoken on this subject at events with ALAG (Asperger London Area Group), Look Ahead Care and Support and Stealth Aspies.
+In his presentations, Alain advocates for the acceptance of Autism/Asperger’s Syndrome as part of a neuro-diverse spectrum that needs to be understood and accepted.
 See the Presentations page for more details of his work in this area.